FlinnD/Trinomial_Pricer/README.md

 -------------------------------------------------------------------------------
 						How to use .exe

-1.)
-Double click Trinomial_fd651.exe to begin the program.
+1.)Compile code and run the resulting .exe.
 A console will appear on screen that will prompt you to enter a value for S_0 (the initial value of the stock).
 Do so and press enter.

 2.)
 The program will proceed to ask for the values of U, M, D, R, and V where V is the volatility of the asset and U, M, D and R are the up-movement mid-movement, down-movement and risk free interest rate respectively.
 Type the value asked for into the keyboard and Hit enter.